Data Lake

 Data Lake vs. Archive

-Route Your Logs to Your Data Lake
+Route Logs to an Internal Data Lake

-To route log data to a configured backend storage solution, you need to enable Data Routing on the stream containing the data you plan to store and select Data Lake as one of your log destinations.
-Additionally, you can create filter rules for your selected stream that determine which logs are sent to the Data Lake and which logs should be sent to other destinations, such as an index set or an output.
+To route log data to a configured backend storage solution, you must enable Data Routing on each individual stream containing data you plan to store and select Data Lake as one of your log destinations.
+All logs that are routed from those streams are written to the data lake immediately after processing.

 Preview Data in Your Data Lake

-The Data Lake Preview provides a high-level view of the data stored in your Data Lake.
 The Preview page lets you apply filters to help you target specific data, which you can then inspect before deciding whether to retrieve it into Graylog for search and analysis and other functions.

 Retrieve Logs from Your Data Lake

 You can perform a selective retrieval by applying filters and by setting the time range from which to pull the data.
-To ensure you retrieve the data you need, you can use preview first to determine if matching logs appear in the Data Lake.
+To ensure you retrieve the data you need, you can use preview first to determine if matching logs appear in the data lake.

 Manage Your Data Lake

-After you set up a Data Lake, you can monitor and manage it from the Overview tab at Data Lake > Setup.
+For internal data lakes, navigate to Data Lake > Internal Lake Setup.
 The Data Lake Jobs section lists current and recent jobs running against the Data Lake with their status.
 Use this information to troubleshoot any issues that occur as well as to plan data retrieval operations.

-This page also lists all the streams that are routing logs into the Data Lake with details about each.
+This page also lists all the streams that are routing logs into the internal Data Lake with details about each.
 From the streams list, you can start a preview logs or retrieve logs action for a stream.
 Click Data Routing to review or update the data routing definition for the stream.

 Further Reading